 What is a conventional loan?

 A conventional loan is a mortgage that is not backed by the federal housing administration (FHA) and the Department of Veteran Affairs (VA).
-Conventional loans are are also known as Conforming loans because they conform to the guidelines established by Fannie Mae and Freddie Mac.
-FNMA FRMC are government sponsored enterprises to make mortgages more available and affordable.
+Conventional loans are also known as Conforming loans because they conform to the guidelines established by Fannie Mae and Freddie Mac.
+FNMA FRMC are government-sponsored enterprises to make mortgages more available and affordable.

 Mortgages that fall under the conventional loan title include:

 - Non-conforming loans